hashicorp/terraform-provider-azurerm/website/docs/r/web_pubsub_hub.html.markdown

 The following arguments are supported:

-* `name` - (Required) The name of the Signalr Web Pubsub hub service.
+* `name` - (Required) The name of the Web Pubsub hub service.
 Changing this forces a new resource to be created.

-* `web_pubsub_id` - (Required) Specify the id of the Signalr Web Pubsub.
+* `web_pubsub_id` - (Required) Specify the id of the Web Pubsub.
 Changing this forces a new resource to be created.

 * `event_handler` - (Required) An `event_handler` block as defined below.